Apply Now arrow

 Preparing a Statement of Cash Flows

-2. Add the amount of annual, or periodic, money that came in from operating, investing, and financing activities
+2. Add the total annual or periodic cash that came in from operating, investing, and financing activities.

-4. The net cash flow result on the statement should tie out to the ending balance in the bank
+4. The net cash flow result on the statement should match the ending balance in the bank.

 Tips to increase cash flow

-• Increase revenue – Increasing the amount of money your business is bringing in is the most direct way to improve cash flow.
+• Boost revenue — Bringing in more money is the most direct way to improve business cash flow.
 Revenue can be increased by attracting new customers with strategic marketing campaigns or raising prices on the current products and services provided.

-• Collect on receivables – A company’s accounts receivable (AR) balance negatively impacts net cash flow because while AR is considered a current asset on the balance sheet, it does not increase cash from operating activities until unpaid invoices are collected.
+• Collect on receivables — A company’s accounts receivable (AR) balance negatively impacts net cash flow.
+While AR is considered a current asset on the balance sheet, it does not increase cash from operating activities until unpaid invoices are collected.

-• Cut costs – Improve cash flows by reducing the costs of goods production or supplies through negotiating better prices with manufacturers and suppliers or by decreasing the amount of supplies on hand.
-Cash flow will also improve if you can cut back on ordinary business operations, like labor costs and office rent.
+• Cut costs — Improve cash flows by reducing the costs of goods production or supplies through negotiating better prices with manufacturers and suppliers, or by decreasing the supplies on-hand.
+Cutting back on ordinary business operations, like labor costs and office rent, will also improve cash flow.

-• Consider good debt – Making payments on debt, like small business loans, decreases cash flow but is not always a bad thing.
-Healthy debt is still a great way for businesses to get affordable access to the capital they need for startup costs, large purchases, or working capital.
-When borrowers receive lump sum payments upfront, it causes a short-term increase in cash flow, so it is important to also understand the impact payments will have.
+• Consider good debt — Making payments on debt, like small business loans, decreases cash flow, but that’s not always a bad thing.
+Healthy debt is a great way for businesses to get affordable access to the capital they need for startup costs, large purchases, or working capital.
+When borrowers receive lump sum payments upfront, it causes a short-term increase in cash flow, so it is important to also understand the impact subsequent payments will have.

 Bottom Line

 Understanding your company’s cash flow is the first step in achieving and maintaining a healthy financial position.
-The statement of cash flows is used by business owners to quickly assess how much cash is on hand and how each operating, investing, and financing activity impacts the flow of funds.
-To improve your business’s cash flows, focus on increasing revenues, cutting costs, and obtaining healthy debt, like Website Depot did when they were approved for a term loan through Biz2Credit.
+The statement of cash flows is used by business owners to quickly assess how much cash is on hand and how operating, investing, and financing activity impacts the flow of funds.